fredfeng/CS162/homework/hw3/README.md

 ## Overview

-* You will need to refer to section on operational semantics of the manual posted on Gauchospace.
+* You will need to refer to section on operational semantics of the [reference manual](../../misc/lambda-plus-reference-manual.pdf).
 * The files required for this assignment are located in this folder.
 In particular, you will need to write all your code in [`eval.ml`](eval.ml).
   The only function you need to implement is `eval`.